mysuperlink/Javascript-concepts/rapid_fire/README.md

 Explain Event Delegation

+	Attaching an event to the parent.
+	Event delegation allows you to avoid adding event listeners to specific nodes; instead, the event listener is added to one parent.
+That event listener analyzes bubbled events to find a match on child elements

-	Attaching an event to the parent. lets say you have list of li elements
+	lets say you have list of li elements
 	<ul id='parent'>
 		<li>A</li>
 		<li>B</li>